 - Intend on working in a position that is directly related to the students’ major field of study

-- Be completing their program of study within the next 90 days
+- Complete their program of study within the next 90 days

 - The application for OPT cannot be submitted more than 90 days before the program completion date, and no later than 60 days after the completion date of their program.